btopper/lestransactions.fr/README.md

       - FRXX is an ISIN, value is the threshold for emails

- Root folder also contains a local.env file with passwords and API_keys
+ Root folder also contains a local.env file with passwords and API_keys All files/folders are distributed under CC BY-NC-SA 4.0 licence (see licence file)